MWMjr/DesignPatterns/README.md

 #### Abstract Factory Pattern
 #### Builder
 *Purpose*
-simplfies the construction of an object into multiple steps
+Simplifies the construction of an object into multiple steps

 *When to use*
 An object requires a lot of ceremony to properly create.
 Reduces the necessity of having a constructor with a ton of arguments.